TMcGuckian/academic-kickstart/content/post/sitelaunch.md

 # Welcome

 Welcome to my personal website.
 At the top of the page you can navigate to different sections of the site.
 You can also search the site.
 Take a look around and get in touch if you have any questions.

-My main reason for creating this site is the [Guides and Videos](/courses) section.
-There isn't much there are the moment, but over time I will grow this into a resource that will hopefully be helpful to many.
-When there is a new gudie available, I will post an update too.
-Stay tuned!